 -Early potatoes (or new potatoes)

 Veg that are more fragile in the early growing stages do better in pots in a warm place, away from wind or frost.
 Once the plants become established, they can then be transferred into your plot.
-To support your plants in their early growing stages, consider using Envii Foundation, a product that helps build resilience and protect plants against disease.
+To support your plants in their early growing stages, consider using Envii Root Well, a product that helps build resilience and protect plants against disease.

 Lettuce is one of the easiest veggies to grow.
 Harvest the outer leaves as and when you need them, leaving the plant itself intact.